L3pux/Discord-pc-usage-activity-/README.md

 ```
 python l3xactivity.py
 ```
+## to add your image:

+1- Go to rich presence > art assets

+2- click on Add Image(s) and name the image "status"

 ## Notes:
 * currently it's only for linux but I might make another program for windows